Stochastica/formatGen/README.md

 1. Include guards do not have preceding white spaces.
 2. `#define` and `#ifndef` must be on adjacent lines.
 3. If there are preprocessor commands that look like an include guard, they will be identified as an include guard and problems can occur.
-This will be fixed in the future.

 ### Namespace generation